 Phenylbutazone binds and inactivates prostaglandin H synthase and prostacyclin synthase through peroxide-mediated deactivation (H2O2).
 Reduced prostaglandin production leads to reduced inflammation of the surrounding tissues.

-Phenylbutazone is readily absorbed from the gastrointestinal tract and peak plasma concentrations occur approximately 2 hours after ingestion.
+Phenylbutazone is readily absorbed from the gastrointestinal tract, and peak plasma concentrations occur approximately 2 hours after ingestion.

 It is 98% bound to plasma proteins.
-It is extensively metabolized in the liver by oxidation and by conjugation with glucuronic acid.
+It is extensively metabolized in the liver by oxidation and conjugation with glucuronic acid.